 The informal nature of a vlog makes it much easier to post content more often.
 It’s typically better to release faster and stick to a consistent schedule, even at a slight cost to your production value.
 Many vloggers publish every day, though that isn’t always necessary.

 Notice how Ali Abdaal publishes at least once a week, often more.
-This might explain why he has nearly 3 million subscribers.
+Publishing hours of video content might explain why he has nearly 3 million subscribers.

 2. Batch produce vlog episodes